gomwing/emu_docs/pcetech.md

  Bit 7 selects which character generator bitplanes are read by the VDC when the VRAM dot width is 3.

- 0 - Read bitplanes 0, 1, treat 2, 3 as zero<br>
+ 0 - Read bitplanes 0, 1, treat 2, 3 as zero
  1 - Read bitplanes 2, 3, treat 0, 1 as zero

  In either setting, background characters can only display four colors out of 16 at any given time.